TL;DR

 1. Is HRIS the same as ATS?

-2. Can a small business use ATS or HRIS?
+2. Can a small business benefit from HRIS or ATS?

 3. Can HRIS and ATS be integrated?

-5. Should a growing business invest in both?
+5. Should a growing business invest in both systems?